 Earlier this years, fans of car combat games, myself included, were deeply disappointed by the supremely subpar Carmageddon Max Damage (my review of which you can read here).
 Now we have Gas Guzzlers Extreme, which is now available on Xbox One, and coming soon to PlayStation 4, after years of being on PC.
 And while it’s far from perfect, it does have enough going for it to satisfy the itch that a certain something failed to do.

-At its core, Gas Guzzlers Extreme is an arcade-style racing game in which your car is not only built for speed, but for war as well.
+Gas Guzzlers Extreme is an arcade-style racing game in which your car is not only built for speed, but for war as well.
 Though none of the cars are real ones, real cars usually don’t come with missile launchers, machine guns, or land mine dispensers as standard equipment.
 Nor can they pick up ammo, shields, or other power-ups by driving through icons floating in the middle of the track.

 Gas Guzzlers Extreme also has courses that are not only curvy but also full of side roads and secret pathways.
 There are even times when the tracks may be altered.
 On the snowy track, for instance, there’s a wooden bridge.
 But if it gets damaged, and you try to drive over it, you’ll drop down to the road below.
 Which won’t knock you out of the race, but it will cost you valuable time.